9 Stress Management Tips for Medical Students

 It is also good to shadow and build a mentor relationship with a physician who is older and has much more experience.
 They can teach you the professional ropes and help you avoid mistakes they made.
 Also, a physician mentor can help you with your problems and help you maintain sanity through medical school.
 They might even be able to get you a job later down the road.

 This is a cliché tip for every self-improvement and stress management guide, but it’s one that really does work.
 Exercise is a great stress reliever and combats depression better than most other techniques– especially if you don’t want to take meds.
 It is not only a release for your mind but works out pent-up energy and aggression.

 It’s good to adopt a healthy lifestyle if you are super busy, because once it’s habit, you will always do it.
 It’s harder to start something after you are already too busy.
-Exercise is something that will always benefit you.
+Vigorous exercise, like running or weight lifting, is something that will always benefit you.
 You can use it as a reset button for your life; when you get stressed, a workout can put everything back to zero; you just go to the gym or step outside and reset and refocus.

 Also, you will need to do something to take a break from studying– it might as well be something healthy and beneficial.
 Go punch a heavy bag, lift something super heavy, or just run until you can’t run anymore.
 You’ll feel great afterward and will probably welcome back your study chair.

 If you can, go to a pass/fail medical school.
 There are top medical schools like Yale and Stanford that are strictly pass/fail.
 This means there is no grading/ranking system to pit you against other students.
 Many people find this environment nurturing of collaboration and engagement and great for reducing stress.
 Students like it because they don’t feel the added pressure of having to compete with their peers for the top grades and it’s a lot less cut-throat.